erdeneryesil/NeuralNetworkCore/NeuralNetworkTerminal/README.md

 NeuralNetworkTerminal is an application run in terminal, where operations such as creating, training and testing an artificial neural network can be performed using the NeuralNetworkCore library.

-When we run the application, we see the name of our application, 'NEURAL NETWORK TERMINAL', at the top.
+When we run the application, we see the name of our application, <b>NEURAL NETWORK TERMINAL</b>, at the top.

 Since the application will be managed via terminal, the options will be determined using numbers.
 So, no matter what level of the menu, we will make every choice with numbers.